luphoria/sm64vm/README.md

 ## What?
 This is an attempt to build a scripting engine VM for the Javascript port of Super Mario 64.

+A script text area and run button are now available on the website directly below the game.

 Beware; it is incredibly buggy and only one script can be executed during a single instance of the game.
 Refresh the website to run another.

 ## Example script